How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Model Suitability

+Our experimental results in ~\Cref{fig:1x-vs-2xa10-throughput-comparison} show the practical implications of this observation.
+For the 2xGPU experiments in ~\Cref{fig:cv-2xa10-hivemind,fig:nlp-2xa10-hivemind}, we can see the effect of a TBS increase which improves the total throughput.
+Doubling the TBS equals cutting down the per-sample communication cost by two, which leads to the slight increase in performance visible in both CV and NLP experiments.
+However, the smallest models, RN18 and RBase, fluctuate significantly at a TBS of 8K due to a minimum matchmaking time of 5 seconds.
+Whenever all peers accumulate the TBS in less than 5 seconds, the asynchronous thread that matches the peers in groups to perform the all-reduce may still need to finish.
+This results in an unstable averaging time, which limits the scalability of small models with a small TBS.

 To illustrate how the TBS and model size affect the individual timings, we visualize the total training time split up into the calculation and communication time in ~\Cref{fig:2xa10-granulartiy}.
-CV models are generally computationally more expensive and have a higher granularity than NLP models, which have slightly longer averaging rounds due to the much larger model sizes (cf.~\Cref{tab:experimental-setup-for-model-suitability}).
+CV models are generally computationally more expensive and have a higher granularity than NLP models, which have slightly longer averaging rounds due to the much larger model sizes.
 When comparing the models at the same TBS (e.g., 32K), there is an inconclusive relation between runtime and parameter count.
 Some models increase their runtime with parameter count w.r.t. smaller models (RN50 to RN152, RBase to RLrg), while others decrease their runtime (RN152 to WRN101, RLrg to RXLM).
-This performance is because not all parameters are the same: A feedforward layer performs one matrix multiplication over the input and its hidden size, while a convolutional layer is more sample-efficient and applies multiple small matrix multiplications over input slices.
-Depending on the specific architecture, even models with more parameters can be faster to train due to a more efficient architecture, such as the WideResNet101~\cite{zagoruyko2016wide}.
+This performance is due to not all layer parameters contributing similarly to computational complexity.
+Depending on the specific architecture, even models with more parameters can be faster to train due to a more efficient architecture, such as the WRN101~\cite{zagoruyko2016wide}.

 The communication time between different TBS sizes stays the same, barring the two matchmaking time exceptions (RN18, RBase), as the gradients are accumulated before being sent.
 For all other models, doubling the TBS leads to exactly double the amount of work and doubles the granularity.
 With a TBS of 32K, all models have a granularity of at least 4.2 (RXLM) and at most 21.6 (CONV), which show strong scaling potential.
 Therefore, we decided to use a TBS of 32K for all following experiments to ensure that the setup scales before introducing bandwidth and computational limitations.